alstampe/Capstone---NLP-project/capstone report template.md

  ('know', 8822),
  ('thou', 8765)

-Looking at this list, I can recognize the words of literaure objects and dialogue-oriented text.
-Tha last word is a hint of the book's age and I guess this is a Shakesperian word.
+Looking at this list, I can recognize the words of literature objects and dialogue-oriented text, with 'said' on top of the lists.
+The last word is a hint of the book's age and I guess this is a Shakesperian word.

-Applying the word frequency on Alice without stopwords, we get this list:
+Applying the word frequency on only Alice in Wonderland, without stopwords, we get this list:
 ('alice', 173),
  ('said', 144),
  ('little', 59),